 Personal Tutors and the Undergraduate Office

 Although the Zeeman building is physically closed, all Personal Tutors and Undergraduate Office should be available by email and the UG Office is open for business remotely.
-Although Tutors at the moment also have limited knowledge of what procedures will be in place next term, they are still there to offer advice and support at this difficult time.
+Although Tutors may have limited knowledge of what procedures are taking place this term, they are still there to offer advice and support at this difficult time.
 For all other queries please contact the Undergraduate Office using email@example.com but please do not expect a quick response to non-urgent queries, and make sure you have checked the FAQ first.

 Term 3 Lectures

-The current situation is that all teaching that was scheduled to take place in Term 3 has been cancelled rather than replaced with online provision.
-So in particular MA112 Experimental Maths, MA209 Variational Principles and MA256 Introduction to Systems Biology will no longer be taking place.
+All teaching that was scheduled to take place in Term 3 has been cancelled rather than replaced with online provision.
+So in particular MA112 Experimental Maths, MA209 Variational Principles and MA256 Introduction to Systems Biology are no longer be taking place.
 If removing these modules from your registrations brings you under 120 CATS you will not be disadvantaged for this, but at present we cannot confirm exactly how this will be achieved.
+You did not need to deregister from these modules, unless you were planning to anyway.

 We will not require a paper copy as well.
 Outstanding presentations and vivas will not be required and those modules will have their component marks re-weighted to compensate.

-The April 2020 Exam timetable has now been released Please do check it for the modules that you will be examined for in that period and make sure that you make a note of when they are.
-At the moment the timings are just down as AM and PM, don't worry about that, you will be sent more information about when exactly they will start and finish, and the process you will need to undertake, nearer the time (the department is still waiting for confirmation on this, based on what we have requested).
+The Summer 2020 Exam timetable has now been released Please do check it for the modules that you will be examined for in that period and make sure that you make a note of when they are.
+See the Exams page for more information about when exactly they will start and finish, and the process you will need to undertake Exams will be broadly the same format as for the April exams with the exception of MA3E7 (two hours and choose compulsory and one other question), MA3J9 (choose three out of four) and MA261 (two hours and choose two out of three).

-As of 24th March the University have confirmed that first year exams will not take place in term 3.
+First year exams will not take place in term 3.
 Confirmation on what this means for progression to the second year have not yet been finalised, but we expect that the vast majority of first years have already demonstrated a sufficient standard to do so.
 Discussion is currently happening at department level as to what this means for students who are resitting first year exams this Summer, we will let you know as soon as we are able.
-The first year will no longer contribute credit towards your final degree classification, again confirmation on how the other years of your degree will be weighted will be coming by Term 3.
+The first year will no longer contribute credit towards your final degree classification, again confirmation on how the other years of your degree will be weighted will be coming soon.

-- It is safe to assume that any assessment will be largely considered to be "open book", so don't spend as much time as you normally would trying to learn by rote definitions and statement of results, it would be more beneficial to know where to find them in your notes, and to understand what they are saying (although if you do know them accurately then that will always be an advantage to you throughout your degree and all forms of assessment);
+- Any such assessment will be largely considered to be "open book", so don't spend as much time as you normally would trying to learn by rote definitions and statement of results, it would be more beneficial to know where to find them in your notes, and to understand what they are saying (although if you do know them accurately then that will always be an advantage to you throughout your degree and all forms of assessment);

-- If you have alternative exam arrangements we will be in touch once assessment methods have been publicised to sure that we can take them into account somehow, try not to worry.
+- If you have alternative exam arrangements we should have already been in touch to ensure that we can take them into account, extra time should be incorporated into the timer on your Moodle assessment.

 At the moment we know that the uncertainty over arrangements to be put into place is causing additional anxiety for everyone.
 Please do reach out to your personal tutors, or to each other.
 Wellbeing Support will also still be available, but please bear in mind that they are also likely to be overwhelmed at the moment and slow to respond.